 It’s the Great Pumpkin Charlie Brown

 There is a reason why this television special has remained a perennial favorite of the Halloween season for more than fifty years.
-Nothing quite captures the spirit of Halloween like this Peanut’s classic.
+Nothing quite captures the spirit of Halloween like this Peanut’s classic, making it a great scary movie to revisit at any time of the year.

 Honorable Mentions: Monster, Inc., Bedknobs and Broomsticks, Casper